cjgratacos/dynamodb-partiql-jdbc/.github/CI_CD_GUIDE.md

 - **Test Execution Time:** Monitor for performance regressions
 - **Main Branch Health:** Should always be release-ready
 - **Sanity Check Success:** Should be >99% (basic quality gate)
+- **Test Result Visibility:** Ensure all test reports are generated and accessible

 ## 🎯 Best Practices